yikuan8/Talks/mason_ai_expo.md

 Let me take you back to 2020.
 Two patients are wheeled into the ICU in the same minute.
 Both are in respiratory failure.
 Both need a ventilator to breathe.
 And there is only one ventilator left in the hospital.

 This wasn't a thought experiment.
-During the peak of COVID, this was happening across the country — New York, Italy, Wuhan.
+During the peak of COVID, this was happening across the globe — New York, Italy, Wuhan.
 Hospitals were literally running out of ventilators.
 The supply ran out.

 And the math of this decision is brutal.
 A patient in respiratory failure who doesn't get a ventilator almost certainly dies.
 A patient who does get one has a real chance to survive — not a guarantee, but a chance.
 So whoever the doctor picks gets that chance.
 Whoever they don't pick, probably doesn't.